 Occupancy rates are the assumption of number of people per dwelling.
-According to the 2016 Census, there are on average 2.7 people per household28 across Moreton Bay Region.
+According to the 2016 Census, there are on average 2.7 people per household across Moreton Bay Region.

 There is a lot of sub-regional variation within Moreton Bay Region.
-For example, the average people per household for Bribie Island SA2 is 2.129 whereas for North Lakes-Mango Hill SA2 it is 3.030.
+For example, the average people per household for Bribie Island SA2 is 2.1 whereas for North Lakes-Mango Hill SA2 it is 3.0.
 By way of example, with more than 164,000 dwellings, to give or take an occupancy rate difference of only 0.5 is equivalent to give or take 80,000 population (approximately eight years of population growth).
 Therefore, it is important to have accurate occupancy rates.

 Occupancy rates are most sensitive to dwelling type.
 Detached dwellings have higher occupancy rates than attached dwellings.
 Analysis of Census occupancy rates per SA2 regarding sample size of dwelling types in each SA2 and comparison with QGSO occupancy rates determined that Census occupancy rates be used for 2016 base year.
-For future years, the rate of change in occupancy rates was sourced from QGSO 2018 Population Projections31.
+For future years, the rate of change in occupancy rates was sourced from QGSO 2018 Population Projections.

-28 quickstats.censusdata.abs.gov.au/census services/getproduct/census/2016/quickstat/LGA35010?opendocument
+&lt;sup>28 quickstats.censusdata.abs.gov.au/census services/getproduct/census/2016/quickstat/LGA35010?opendocument

-29 quickstats.censusdata.abs.gov.au/census services/getproduct/census/2016/quickstat/313011363?opendocument
+&lt;sup>29 quickstats.censusdata.abs.gov.au/census services/getproduct/census/2016/quickstat/313011363?opendocument

-30 quickstats.censusdata.abs.gov.au/census services/getproduct/census/2016/quickstat/314021390?opendocument
+&lt;sup>30 quickstats.censusdata.abs.gov.au/census services/getproduct/census/2016/quickstat/314021390?opendocument

-31 www.ggso.qld.gov.au/issues/3001/qld-government-household-projections-methodology-2018-edn.pdf
+&lt;sup>31 www.ggso.gld.gov.au/issues/3001/gld-government-household-projections-methodology-2018-edn.pdf